JeffCousineau/wifi_relay/README.md

 # wifi_relay
-Web server for NodeMCU (esp8266) to control relay
+Web server for NodeMCU (esp8266) to control a relay.
+Can receive POST request from an IFTTT applet.

 ## Configuration
 * V1 : Set your SSID and your PASSWORD